AY2526S1-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 Field provided is invalid.
-  * 2a.
+    * 2a1.
 BrewBook displays an error message and informs the user of the possible fields.
 Use case ends.

-#### UC8 - Summarise all staffs' shift and suppliers' items and days
+#### UC8 - Summarise all staff's shift and suppliers' items and days

 **Guarantee**: Summarise all staffs' shift and suppliers' items and days.